• Home

 Ornamental Interest: Spring Bloom / Summer Fruit / Fall Foliage

-In SPRING BLOOMS, APRIL, DEER RESISTANT, FLOWERING SHRUBS, FRUIT TREES & SMALL FRUIT, NATIVE PLANTS, PLANT PROFILES, POLLINATOR PLANTS, SHRUBS Tags native shrubs, host plant, deer resistant, Serviceberries, Amelanchier ×grandiflora ‘Autumn Brilliance’, Amelanchier laevis, Amelanchier canadensis
+In APRIL, DEER RESISTANT, FLOWERING SHRUBS, NATIVE PLANTS, PLANT PROFILES, SHRUBS Tags native shrubs, host plant, deer resistant, Serviceberries, Amelanchier ×grandiflora ‘Autumn Brilliance’, Amelanchier laevis, Amelanchier canadensis

 Comment